NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Seven Dooms for Sandpoint/Mnoghoth.md

 abilities_mid:
   - name: ""
   - name: "Command Confusion"
-    desc: "`pf2:r`  **Trigger** A creature fails its save against Mnoghoth's mindfog aura\n**Effect** Mnoghoth determines who the [[Conditions/Confused|Confused]] creature attacks for that round, instead of the target being randomly determined by the GM.
+    desc: "`pf2:r`  **Trigger** A creature fails its save against Mnoghoth's mindfog aura\n* * *\n\n**Effect** Mnoghoth determines who the [[Conditions/Confused|Confused]] creature attacks for that round, instead of the target being randomly determined by the GM.
 If the chosen target is the confused creature's ally, the creature can immediately attempt a DC 25 Will check save; on a success, its target is determined randomly as normal for confusion, and on a critical success the target is no longer confused."

   - name: "Mindfog Aura"
     desc: " (mental) 20 feet.
 A creature that starts its turn in the aura must succeed at a DC 25 Will check save or become [[Conditions/Confused|Confused]] for 1 round; on a success, that creature is temporarily immune for 1 minute.
 Mnoghoth can suppress or activate this aura as a single action with the concentrate trait."